 What are the benefits of deep tissue massage?

 Deep tissue therapy has multiple psychological and physical benefits.
-Compared to other massage techniques that focus on leisure, deep tissue therapy helps improve stiffness and treat muscle pain.
+Compared to other massage techniques focused on relaxation, deep tissue therapy helps reduce stiffness and treat muscle pain.
 It also aids in mental unwinding.

-A study conducted in 2014, including 59 individuals, showed that deep tissue massage helped reduce pain in individuals with chronic low back pain.
+A 2014 study involving 59 individuals found that deep tissue massage reduced pain in those with chronic low back pain.
 There were multiple effects of non-steroidal anti-inflammatory drugs associated with it, for instance, Advil (Ibuprofen)

 People have reported that deep tissue massage assists with fibromyalgia, sports injuries, high blood pressure, plantar fasciitis, tennis elbow, and sciatica.